cosmos/ibc/spec/client/ics-010-grandpa-client/README.md

 ### Justification

 A GRANDPA justification for block finality, it includes a commit message and an ancestry proof including all headers routing all precommit target blocks to the commit target block.
 For example, the latest blocks are A - B - C - D - E - F, where A is the last finalised block, F is the point where a majority for vote (they may on B, C, D, E, F) can be collected.
-Then the proof need to include all headers from F back to A.
+Then the proof needs to include all headers from F back to A.

 ```typescript
 interface Justification {